PradakshinaTripathi/Email-Automation/README.md

 # Email-Automation
 This is an Email Automation created with the ClointFusion Module in Python.
-The bot controls the system and send the message automatically to the required field.
+The bot controls the system and sends the message automatically to the required e-mail.